typester/hiveminder-local-timetrack/README.md

 ## Current issues

 * Currently it doesn't save elapsed time, so you lost it when reload page.
+* And also doesn't save it to official time record.

 ## How to use